 Drive time from Pacific City to Lincoln City: 28 minutes

-Lincoln City is one of the biggest towns on the Oregon Coast and, while it may lack the charm of some other less-commercialized coastal villages, there’s still plenty to love about it, like its 7-mile long beach, its artsy undercurrent, and the awesome nearby hiking trails.
+Lincoln City is one of the biggest Oregon Coast towns.
+Accordingly, it lacks a bit of the charm of some of the less-commercialized coastal villages, but there’s still plenty to love about it, like its seven mile long beach, its artsy undercurrent, and the awesome nearby hiking trails.

 What to See and Do in Lincoln City:

-- Some of the my favorite Oregon Coast hikes are right near Lincoln City, like a 4.3-mile trail to God’s Thumb, an unusual knoll with basalt cliffs jutting out above the crashing waves of the Pacific Ocean, or the Drift Creek Falls trail, which leads you across a 240-foot suspension bridge (allegedly, the longest in Oregon) and to the foot of a 66-foot waterfall cascading down a basalt cliffside.
+• Some of the my favorite Oregon Coast hikes are right near Lincoln City.
+For example, the 4.3-mile trail to God’s Thumb leads you up to an unusual knoll with basalt cliffs jutting out above the crashing waves of the Pacific Ocean.
+Alternatively, along they Drift Creek Falls trail, you’ll walk across a 240-foot suspension bridge (allegedly, the longest in Oregon) and to the foot of a 66-foot waterfall cascading down a basalt cliffside.

-- If you’re not quite up to stand-up paddleboarding or kayaking in the mighty (and did I mention cold?)
+• If you’re not quite up to stand-up paddleboarding or kayaking in the mighty (and did I mention cold?)
 Pacific Ocean, try your hand at paddling the calm waters of the deceivingly-named Devil’s Lake.
-There’s a couple of shops in town, Safari Town Surf Shop or Blue Heron Landing, where you can rent boards or kayaks so you can hit the water!
+There’s a couple of shops in town, like Safari Town Surf Shop, where you can rent boards or kayaks.

 Where to Stay in Lincoln City:

-- Offering rooms with jacuzzis that overlook the ocean, in-room fireplaces, and private balconies, Starfish Manor Oceanfront Hotel is an excellent place to call home for a night.
-Plus, doesn’t Starfish Manor just sound straight-up fun?
+• Offering rooms with jacuzzis that overlook the ocean, in-room fireplaces, and private balconies, Starfish Manor Oceanfront Hotel is an excellent place to call home for a night.
+Plus, doesn’t Starfish Manor just sound like a name straight out of an Oregon Coast-themed Clue game?

 10. Depoe Bay